-Neer means water in the Tulu language so Neer dosa hails from the Udipi district of Karnataka.
+Originating in the coastal Karnataka, neer dosa (meaning water dosa) is a light dosa that is made uo of rice.
 Expect the batter of your neer dosa to be runny and watery.
 Commonly served with spicy kara chutney, coconut-based gravies, channa Agassi, or kori gassi, smooth and tender neer dosa is prepared with only rice flour and grated coconut.

-Ragi dosa is a whole grain with high fibre promising good health with taste.
+Ragi dosa is a whole grain with high fibre, promising good health with taste.
 Instant ragi dosa is made within minutes by mixing up ragi flour, curd, water, or buttermilk.
 Alternately, soak finger millet or red millet, blend and then ferment it.
 You can even mix some ragi flour with regular dosa batter to make instant ragi dosa.
-Adding grated onion, minced ginger, green chillies, curry leaves, coriander leaves or pepper may also enhance the earthy taste of the ragi dosa.
+Adding grated onion, minced ginger, green chillies, curry leaves, coriander leaves or pepper can enhance the earthy taste of the ragi dosa.

 Moong Dal Dosa